 The Regulation on the Assessment of the Reimbursability of Digital Care Applications (DiPAV) provides information on how the DiPA application process works and what requirements DiPA must meet in order to be included in the directory of digital care applications.

-In this article, we explain the difference between the DiPA and DiGA, discuss the most important aspects of the DiPAV, and finally provide a guide. for the DiPA procedure.
-This shows the process your application must go through in order to be included in the BfArM directory.
+In this article, we explain the difference between DiPA and DiGA, discuss the most important aspects of DiPAV, and ultimately provide a guide to the DiPA procedure.
+This guide outlines the process your application must go through in order to be included in the BfArM directory.

-• The focus is on supporting caregivers: DiPA manufacturers are not required to provide evidence of a nursing benefit for the person in need of care.
-If DiPA achieves a reduction in the workload for caregivers, it is assumed that this will have a positive effect on those in need of care.
-To prove this relief, an evaluation must be submitted.
-How this should look is not defined in detail.
+• The focus is on supporting caregivers: It is no longer mandatory for DiPA manufacturers to demonstrate a clinical benefit for the person in need of care.
+If the DiPA results in a reduction in the caregiver’s workload, it is assumed that this will have a positive effect on the person in need of care.
+To demonstrate this reduction in burden, an evaluation must be submitted.
+The law does not provide a definitive definition of what this evaluation should look like; further clarification is expected from the BfArM (likely in an updated version of the DiPA guidelines).

 • The use of DiPA remains limited to outpatient home care; its use in inpatient care is not planned.